Stochastic maximal $L^p$-regularity: Preliminaries

-with constants $0<c\le C<\infty$ independent of $G$. \end{proposition} By a standard density argument, these inequalities can be used to extend the stochastic integral to the Banach space $L_\F^p(\O;L^q(\mathcal{O};L^2(\R_+;H)))$ of all $\F$-adapted processes $G:\R_+\times\O\to L^q(\mathcal{O};H)$ belonging to $L^p(\O;L^q(\mathcal{O};L^2(\R_+;H)))$.
-In the remainder of this paper, all stochastic integrals are understood in the above sense.
+By a standard density argument, these inequalities can be used to extend the stochastic integral to the Banach space $L_\F^p(\O;L^q(\mathcal{O};L^2(\R_+;H)))$ of all $\F$-adapted processes $G\dvtx \R_+\times\O\to L^q(\mathcal{O};H)$ which belong to $L^p(\O;L^q(\mathcal{O};\allowbreak L^2(\R_+;H)))$.\vadjust{\goodbreak} In the remainder of this paper, all stochastic integrals are understood in the above sense.
 By Doob's inequality, the inequalities remain true if the middle term is replaced by the corresponding maximal norm.
-In this form, for $p=q$ they follow directly from the (real-valued) Burkholder-Davis-Gundy inequality.
+In this form, for $p=q$ they follow directly from the (real-valued) Burkholder--Davis--Gundy inequality.

-By Minkowski's inequality, for $q\in [2,\infty)$ one has
+By Minkowski's inequality, for $q\in[2,\infty)$ one has

-In combination with Proposition \ref{prop:NVW}, for $p\in (1,\infty)$ and $q\in [2,\infty)$ this gives the one-sided inequality
+In combination with Proposition \ref{prop:NVW}, for $p\in(1,\infty)$ and $q\in[2,\infty)$ this gives the one-sided inequality